Aging Theory Resources

 Back to Aging Info

-This is the reference list from the book: The Evolution of Aging - How Darwin's Dilemma is Affecting Your Chance for a Longer and Healthier Life T. C. Goldsmith 2003.
-This short book describes traditional and new theories of aging and is available as a paperback (ISBN: 0595280692), as a downloadable (PDF) file, (free) or as an HTML document.
+This is the reference list from the book: The Evolution of Aging 2nd ed T. C. Goldsmith 2006.
+This short book describes traditional and new theories of aging and is available as a paperback (ISBN: 0978870905), or as a downloadable (PDF) file, (free).
 A summary of the evolvability theory of aging and the research implications of various theories is also available at http://www.azinet.com/aging/.

 Darwin